jgregori/Bb_rest_helper/README.md

 1. **Use REST API credentials or LTI integration credentials.** REST credentials are standalone (not connected to your institution´s login group) and can be obtained by writing to developers@blackboard.com.
 LTI credentials are the same that you would use to configure Collaborate in your LMS, and can be obtained from Blackboard support.
-Any changes in your production system as a result of API testing is at your sole responsability.
+Any changes in your production system as a result of API testing are at your sole responsability.
 2. **Fill the configuration template (config.json).** you may want to rename to "collab_config.json" to keep track of the changes.

 ## For ALLY as a service: